srand/jolt/docs/quickstart.rst

             ac.build()
             ac.install()

-The decorator adds the git repository's root tree hash as task hash influence.
+The decorator adds the git repository's tree hash as hash influence.
 It will also add the ``git diff`` output as influence to simplify iterative local development.